 SM 416 INTERNSHIP IN SPORT MANAGEMENT (6 HRS.)

 Observation of and participation in a field-related experience under the direction of a field supervisor and a University supervisor.
-Must have the approval of the Department Chair Prerequisite: Junior standing or permission of instructor handicap accessibility are a few of the topics to be discussed.
-Field trips to local sport facilities and arena's will be scheduled.
-The design of a new facility is one of the class projects.
-Prerequisite: Junior standing or permission of instructor
+Must have the approval of the Department Chair

 SM 453 FACILITY PLANNING 3-0-3